GregLinthicum/mcp-AI-playwright-template/README.md

-# This project is set up to debug with LOCAL AI
+# This project is set up to debug with LOCAL LLM under ollama

 #### This is in sync with C:\MCP_BDC\mcpServer-Playwright-templateV8  on author's hard drive.